Programming Distributed Collective Processes in the eXchange Calculus: Background: the eXchange Calculus

 In XC, we distinguish two types of values.
 The \emph{Local} values $\lvalue$ include classic atomic and structured types $\ltype$ such as int, float, string, and list.
 The neighbouring values (\emph{\excvalues}) are instead maps $\underline{\anyvaluealt}$ from device identifiers $\deviceId_i$ to corresponding local values $\lvalue_i$, with an additional local value $\lvalue$ that acts as a \emph{default}:

-A \excvalue\ specifies a (set of) values received from or sent to neighbours: \revA{received values are gathered into \excvalues{}, then can be locally processed, and the final resulting \excvalue{} can be interpreted as messages to be sent back to neighbours.} The devices with an associated entry in the \excvalue{} are thus typically a (small) subset of all devices, namely those that are close-enough to the current device, and which are of course working correctly.
+A \excvalue\ specifies a (set of) values received from or sent to neighbours: \revA{received values are gathered into \excvalues{}, then can be locally processed, and the final resulting \excvalue{} can be interpreted as messages to be sent back to neighbours.} The devices with an associated entry in the \excvalue{} are thus typically a (small) subset of all devices, namely those that are close-enough to the current device, and which are \revB{assumed to work} correctly.

 The default is used when a value is not available for some neighbour $\deviceId'$, e.g., because $\deviceId'$ has just been switched on and has not yet produced a value, or because it has just moved close enough to the current device $\deviceId$ to become one of its neighbours.
 The notation above should therefore read as ``the {\excvalue} $\underline{\anyvaluealt}$ is $\lvalue$ everywhere (i.e., for all neighbours) except for devices $\deviceId_1, \ldots, \deviceId_n$ which have values $\lvalue_1, \ldots, \lvalue_n$''.